GavinMcClainKay/Custom-Encryption-Algorithm/README.md

     return full_file;
 }
 ```
->`Then we generate a random number for each character in the input.
-We seed this with SEED/KEY ONE.`
+>`Then, we generate a random number for each character in the input.
+We seed this with SEED/KEY ONE:`
 ```c++
 std::vector<int> generateSeeds(int seed, int number_of_seeds) {
     std::random_device rd;